Yahweasel/nodejs-server-pages/README.md

 `port` is a string, at the given Unix domain socket.
 The default is the Unix socket `/tmp/nodejs-server-pages.sock`.
 The `db` option is the path to an SQLite3 database, which NJSP will create if it doesn't exist, in which to store session data.
 The default is `nodejs-server-pages.db`.
+To use all default arguments, it's sufficient to pass no config argument at all, so the simplest NJSP client requires nothing more than:

+    require("nodejs-server-pages").createServer()

 NJSP is a standard FastCGI server, so then you must configure your web server to use it.
 In NGINX, for example: